lucarin91/PAD-project/report/sections/project.md

 It has a thread that continually check new messages from the other nodes, and for each one it distinguish two general case: if it is a new request from another node or if it is a `MessageManage` with some manage operation sent by the master to add or modified a backup key.

+### PersistentStorage
+This class implement the storage on file using a B-Tree Map implemented by the library `MapDB`.
+This data structure have as key the hash of the key of the value and as value a `Data<?>` object, this is because in this way is possible to retrieve in $O(log(n))$ all the keys that have the hash in certain subset.

+This operation can be done with the method `getInterval(Long hash1, Long hash2)` and it used to easily understand who is the master of which keys.
+In this way when a new node is founded on the network thanks to the gossip protocol it is more simple to search the keys that he have to manage as master or the keys that it have to store as a backup node.

 ## Api
 The Restful API, implemented with the Spring web framework, exposes the two end point `/api` and `/status`.
 The first is the public entry-point to operate with the file-system.
 The second is a monitoring tool used by the webapp to get a snapshot of all the node in the file-system with their data structures.